 A circular staircase resembles a circle in plan.
 The steps wind similar to a spiral staircase, but there is no support pole in the middle.
 A circular staircase may have a very narrow diameter like the one seen in this picture or a wide curve giving it a very grand appearance.
 Using different materials, you can create different types of circular stairs.

 CONCRETE CIRCULAR STAIRS: Concrete circular stairs are the easiest to construct since they can be cast at site using two-stringers.
-The staircase in the picture above is a free-standing one.
-The beautiful form of the stairs is visible because of the flexi glass balustrade.
+The staircase in the picture above is a free-standing one and the beautiful form of the stairs is visible.

 In yet another example, the circular, concrete staircase with wooden treads has two closed stringers (the stringer is not visible).
 By having everything in white, save the wooden treads that match with the flooring, the curve of the staircase is the focus.

-CONCRETE CIRCULAR STAIRCASE WITH OPEN TREADS: Another way of doing a concrete circular staircase, is by having two white, curved, concrete stringers.
+CONCRETE CIRCULAR STAIRCASE WITH OPEN TREADS: Another way of doing a concrete circular staircase, is by having circular concrete stringers.
 Treads made of wood, stone, glass etc are fixed between the two stringers.
 See image below.

 WOODEN CIRCULAR STAIRCASE WITH OPEN TREADS: Instead of concrete, wood can be used to create a circular staircase with two wooden stringers and wooden treads.
 But this is an expensive option as thick, wooden sections are required to carve out the curved pieces.

 WOODEN, CARPETED CIRCULAR STAIRCASE: Adding a running carpet, highlights the curve of the circular stairs.
-In the picture, a solid, closed two-stringer wooden staircase is set against a white wall backdrop.
-The wood paneling continues down to the floor so that two distinct layers are created – a dark wooden front layer against a white wall back-layer.
-The effect is definitely dramatic!
+In the picture, a wooden staircase is set against a white wall backdrop.

 STEEL CIRCULAR STAIRCASE: